drbawb/babou/README.md

 - Go 1.1 (or other release version).
 [For buliding from source.]
 - PostgreSQL 9.2.x (latest update).
 - That's it . . . optionally you can add a web-server in front of Go to proxy requests to the backend.
-A sample nginx configuration is included.

-IMPORT NOTICE: To build `babou` you will need the mustache templating library.We use a modified version available at `github.com/drbawb/mustache`.
-Since the modifications are not merged into master yet, you will manually have to go to $GOPATH/src/github.com/drbawb/mustache and checkout the appropriate development branch.

-This _only_ applies if you're _building_ babou from source.

-(This configuration is highly recommended because then you can use a battle-hardened webserver on trusted ports (80,443), perform SSL, serve static assets, etc.)
+(You _do not need_ to download and install `Go 1.1` if you have a binary version of `babou` -- we are not distributing binaries of `babou` at this time.)

-Features
+Features [On the roadmap]
 ==
-Anything Gazelle can do, we can do ... also.

-Wiki: but not your grandma's wiki, this thing supports markdown and is made of awesome.
+* Wiki: but not your grandma's wiki. -- Our wiki is lightweight, easy to use, and supports `markdown.`

-Forums: but not your grandma's BBS, this thing supports permissions out the wazoo.
+* Forums: Do you miss the days of bulletin boards and 2400 baud modems?
+We're going to bring threaded discussions to the table.

-Polling: unless you're not into the whole democratically elected sysadmin movement.
+* Voting: (Unless you're not into the whole democratically elected sysadmin movement...)

-Torrent Searching: and it's _awesome._
+* Torrent Searching: and it's going to be [so awesome!](http://www.youtube.com/watch?v=l8JCX9E0bEI)
-Permissions!!!: seriously there's like 50 ways to ban a user.
-Collages: because we &lt;3 music.

-(All in due time.)

-Anything Ocelot can do, we can do quicker.

-MULTICORE, DO YOU USE IT?!?!?
-YOU THINK OCELOT IS FAST LIKE CHEETAH?
+* Classes / Permissions: all the features listed above will be access controlled by configurable permissions.

+* Ratio Strategies: We realize that not all private trackers watch ratios the same way. -- In fact, some trackers may not act on ratios at all.
+As such we aim to support several different ratio-watch strategies out of the box [which includes global freeleech] -- we also want to make this system fairly easy to extend.

+* Torrent "Collections": this includes things like collages, albums, discographies, seasons, series [of books], etc.
+  We want individual torrents to be intelligently grouped together for a myriad of multimedia types.

+(All in due time.
+If you'd like to get a sense of the roadmap please check `TODO.md`)

+You think ocelot is fast like cheetah?
 WELL BABOU IS FAST LIKE A BUGATTI VEYRON.
 THAT IS NEARLY 4 TIMES AS FAST AS CHEETAH.

-We even allow you to configure the number of processors you'd like Babou to use for his INCREDIBLY OVERPOWERED WARP DRIVE.
+Babou is being designed to run behind reverse proxies (load balancers) which will help sites scale quickly and affordably.
+We're also making sure that all static assets can be easily served from a separate server or a CDN.

+In addition: babou leverages the powerful concurrency features of the Go runtime to help ensure high availability of the torrent tracker, even when scheduled tasks [such as statistics collecting, peer pruning] are consuming the server's time.

 How do I run it?
 ===

-REALLY EASILY.

-Step 1) Compile or obtain the binary & associated assets... throw it in a folder.
-Step 2) `./babou`

-Want more nodes?
-Step 3) `babou --web-stack --web-port=8081`
-Step 4) `babou --web-stack --web-port=8082`
-Step 5) . . .

-(`./babou -help` is also available.)

-Note: `babou` requires the `assets/` directory and the `app/` directory to be present in the current working directory.

-`assets/` include static assets and can safely be served from a load-balancer or reverse proxy.

-`app/` contains runtime assets such as templates and partials.

-Now what?
-===
-Time to share some linux distributions!
+We've added `INSTALL.md` to the root of this repository.
+That document should help you get started with installing the Go tools and `babou` itself.

+Please note that `babou` presently needs some manual configuration of the source to work in your environment.

+We are actively working towards creating dedicated configuration files.

 [logo]: http://fatalsyntax.com/babou_gh.png "babou logo"